-9) In other cases the companies undertook that the loan and interest payments would amount to a certain minimum percentage from the revenues in those years ("debt service coverage ratio").
-A subsidiary of the Company received from the entity that granted it a loan including a debt service coverage ratio financial covenant, a waiver for measuring the said financial covenant such that the ratio will be measured in July 2021 (instead of June 2020) only with respect to the data of the next year (meaning with respect to the period beginning from July 2021 and thereafter).
+10) In other cases the companies undertook that the loan and interest payments would amount to a certain minimum percentage from the revenues in those years ("debt service coverage ratio").
+A subsidiary of the Company received from the entity that granted it a loan including annual debt service coverage ratio financial covenants, a waiver from measuring the financial covenants for one additional year such that they will be measured beginning from July 2022.